apache/zeppelin/docs/interpreter/scio.md

 ### Progress

-There can be only one paragraph running at a time.
-There is no notion of overall progress, thus progress bar will be `0`.
+There can be only one paragraph running at once.
+There is no notion of overall progress, thus progress bar will show `0`.

 ### SCollection display helpers